WWE Network Review

 The network does offer a live stream 24 hours a day, but the live stream often becomes very repetitive, showing the same programming several times a day for weeks at a time.
 Furthermore, some of the original shows created for the WWE Network haven’t received good reviews, including WWE Legends House, and could be looked at as filler content more than anything.

 For decades, WWE has been ahead of the curve when it comes to delivering programming.
 First with syndication, and later cable, it has always been on the cutting edge of content delivery and the WWE Network review is no exception.
 WWE is in something of a unique position, in that they own virtually the entire video history of the industry and can deliver it at any time.
-That said this format, paying to get the content you want when you want it, is what people that have decided to cut the cord and get rid of cable really want: access to the content they want, when they want it, where they want it, at an affordable price.
+That said this format, paying to get the content you want when you want it, is what people that have decided to cut the cord really want: access to the content they want, when they want it, where they want it, at an affordable price.
 Wrestling may not be viewed as the most highbrow form of entertainment, but when it comes to using new technology to give its customers what they want, WWE is once again at the forefront of the industry

 This post contains affiliate links.